Simon Angell: Playing career

 From the Hornby club, Angell played for the Canterbury side that bet Auckland in 1993, starting in the second row in the Provincial grand final.

 He played for the Christchurch City Shiners in the 1994 Lion Red Cup.

 Angell was then signed to the Auckland Warriors in 1995 but did not play in the first grade team.
-He signed with the Featherstone Rovers for the 1995/96 season but in February 1996 Featherstone had to cut his contract as a cost-cutting measure.
+He signed with Featherstone Rovers for the 1995/96 season but in February 1996 Featherstone had to cut his contract as a cost-cutting measure.
 Angell played the rest of the 1996 season with the Salford City Reds and remained there for 1997.

 He then returned to Canterbury and resumed his provincial representative career.
 In 1998 he played for the Tasman Orcas as an import player while playing for the Hornby Panthers in the Canterbury Rugby League.

 Between 1999 and 2003 Angell played for the Canning Bulldogs in the Western Australia Rugby League competition.